Welcome, Unregistered Visitor

 in last 24 hours

-Fortunately, ]op[ consists of a modular architecture, so that you only need to understand a small part of this data-model in order to access data or to produce custom reports.
+Due to ]po['s modular architecture, you only need to understand a small part of this data-model in order to access data or to produce custom reports.
 In addition, we have put great effort in providing you with tools to access the data-model in an easy way:

 Data-Model Clickable Map